newcity/acf-icon-picker/README.md

 ## Changelog

+- 2.0.1 - Added a deprecation notice for the old `acf_icon_path_suffix` filter hook.
+This hook was already deprecated, but the change was not documented and no warning was provided.
+Please update all references from `acf_icon_path_suffix` to `nc_acf_icon_path_suffix`.

 - 2.0.0 - **Major Update.** Before updating your copy of the plugin, review the following changes.

   - Changed the field type name from `icon-picker` to `nc-acf-icon-picker` and updated its label from "Icon Picker" to "NC Icon Picker".
 Anywhere that you have